Theory of everything: Antiquity to 19th century

 In the late 17th century, Isaac Newton's description of the long-distance force of gravity implied that not all forces in nature result from things coming into contact.
 Newton's work in his Mathematical Principles of Natural Philosophy dealt with this in a further example of unification, in this case unifying Galileo's work on terrestrial gravity, Kepler's laws of planetary motion and the phenomenon of tides by explaining these apparent actions at a distance under one single law: the law of universal gravitation.

-In 1814, building on these results, Laplace famously suggested that a sufficiently powerful intellect could, if it knew the position and velocity of every particle at a given time, along with the laws of nature, calculate the position of any particle at any other time:

-Laplace thus envisaged a combination of gravitation and mechanics as a theory of everything.
+Newton achieved the first great unification in physics, and he further is credited with laying the foundations of future endeavors for a grand unified theory.

 Modern quantum mechanics implies that uncertainty is inescapable, and thus that Laplace's vision has to be amended: a theory of everything must include gravitation and quantum mechanics.
 Even ignoring quantum mechanics, chaos theory is sufficient to guarantee that the future of any sufficiently complex mechanical or astronomical system is unpredictable.

-In 1820, Hans Christian Ørsted discovered a connection between electricity and magnetism, triggering decades of work that culminated in 1865, in James Clerk Maxwell's theory of electromagnetism.
+In 1820, Hans Christian Ørsted discovered a connection between electricity and magnetism, triggering decades of work that culminated in 1865, in James Clerk Maxwell's theory of electromagnetism, which achieved the second great unification in physics.
 During the 19th and early 20th centuries, it gradually became apparent that many common examples of forces – contact forces, elasticity, viscosity, friction, and pressure – result from electrical interactions between the smallest particles of matter.

-In his experiments of 1849–50, Michael Faraday was the first to search for a unification of gravity with electricity and magnetism.
+In his experiments of 1849–1850, Michael Faraday was the first to search for a unification of gravity with electricity and magnetism.
 However, he found no connection.

-In 1900, David Hilbert published a famous list of mathematical problems.
-In Hilbert's sixth problem, he challenged researchers to find an axiomatic basis to all of physics.
-In this problem he thus asked for what today would be called a theory of everything.